cyberpirate92/code2img/README.md

 Postman is an API client that makes API testing easy.

 1. Download and install Postman from https://www.postman.com/downloads/
-2. Open Postman and import the file `Postman/code2img.postman_collection.json`.
+2. Open Postman and import the `Postman` folder.
-3. In the code2img collection, you can find the requests
+3. In the `environment` dropdown, select `code2img-local` if you are running the app locally, otherwise select `code2img-prod`.
+4. You can find the API operations in the sidebar under `code2img`.

 ## API Documentation